-ACE, TAO, and CIAO Bug Fixing Policies
+ACE, TAO, CIAO, and DAnCE Bug Fixing Policies

 popularity the volume of mail on the mailing

 considerably.
 While this increase is healthy, and a natural

 consequence of the larger number of ACE, TAO, and CIAO users, it is

 straining the resources of the researchers in the DOC

 University, UC Irvine and ISIS to respond to all the

 traffic immediately.
 Prompt bug fixes from the DOC group also